 This project took us a little over a year and required refurbishment, painting, power coating, and replacement of many vehicle parts as well as the fabrication of many new custom items.

 I became interested in long distance sailing after reading the experiences and life philosophies of Bernard Moitessier and Joshua Slocum.
 The simple efficiency and economy of traveling the world by wind is appealing.
 Proas are a type of traditional South Pacific two hulled outrigger sailboat.
 From a design vantage, I’m interest in modernizing ideas while respecting heritage.
 Proa are asymmetric with one large hull (aka) on one side and a small hull (ama) on the other.
 On a Pacific Proa the smaller ama is always kept to the windward side of the boat.
-The ama acts as a counterweight and provides righting moment against sail load subsequently negating the need to a keel.
+The ama acts as a counterweight and provides righting moment against sail load subsequently negating the need for a keel.
 Proa are therefore not tacked like a normal sailboat; they are “shunted” keeping the small ama to the wind.
 This means that the bow and stern of the boat are identical, and the direction that the boat is traveling changes with each shunt.
-The absence of a keel and having the small ama lifted high in the water makes Proa have unique sailing performance and potentially very high long distance cursing speed.
+The absence of a keel and having the small ama lifted high in the water makes Proa have unique sailing performance and potentially very high long distance cruising speed.

 I sized this Proa for a couple to comfortably live full time while long distance worldwide bluewater cruising.
 Using the Leonard/Starzinger empirical cruising speed method, I sized this Proa for a theoretical average daily mileage of 167.5 kt mi/day (able make the California to Hawaii passage in 12- 13 days).
 The aka accommodates a full sized galley, head with shower, and large storage areas.
 There is ample room for a normal queen sized bed in the overhanging lee pod.

 Before I started this project, I received flight training in several different gyroplanes to better understand the differences in handling and performance.
-Of all the aircraft that I have ever flow, gyro flying has by far been the most enjoyable flying experience.
+Of all the aircraft that I have ever flown, gyro flying has by far been the most enjoyable flying experience.
 The intent of this project was to build a one-off, stable/docile, open, two place, gyro with good visibility for fun local flying and short cross country flights.
 I started my configuration study by benchmarking my basic layout against 15 other gyros for comparison.